 Dave Stumpf, Head of Education Inclusion Services, said:

 'The Young People Survey gives students a voice so it's important that we listen and act on the findings.
 Education professionals will continue to work with relevant colleagues across the States, because we know meeting the needs of young people often requires a multi-agency approach.
 We know progress has been made in several areas, however it is important that over the next three years we focus on and address the findings of the 2022 survey, including meeting the needs of teenage girls, awareness and education regarding substance use, and supporting the mental health and wellbeing of all young people.
 I'd like to encourage parents and carers to partner with us to ensure that they are putting appropriate safeguards in place outside of school, to support the work we are doing in schools.'

 The surveys have changed over the years.
 The original versions were paper-based and focused on health issues.
 These surveys have provided an important evidence base that has been used for a variety of purposes:

 - To monitor trends amongst young people especially to measure developments over time.

 - To benchmark the findings against other communities.

 - To inform practice - the survey has been especially significant in shaping health-related activities such as the Drug and Alcohol Strategy, Participation of Young People in Sporting Activities, Developments in Personal Social and Health Education.

-The survey was administered by the Schools Health Education Unit.
-The unit is a leader in gathering evidence about the behaviour, views and attitudes of young people.This is what they say about the Guernsey survey.
+The Guernsey Young People's survey took place in Spring 2019 and is administered by the Schools Health Education Unit.
+The unit are leaders in gathering evidence about the behaviour, views and attitudes of young people.